 Mannheimer Mozartsommer, July 2010

-Torzam, Schwetzingen; a random sampling in low-quality video by Susan Levenstein, 4:00
+Torzam, Schwetzingen, sample.
+Video by Susan Levenstein, 4:00

 In a beautiful spot in the Baroque garden of the Schwetzingen palace a 3x4 meter wooden garden shed with one door and one window stands amid selected flowering plants.